radicalgeek/SampleMicroservice/ReadMe.txt

 MongoDB

 ---------------------------------------------------------------------------------
-Useage:
+Usage:

+Windows Debug - Manual.

 In order to run this service in your development environment (your PC), ensure you have installed boot2docker.
-Once you have it installed you will need to get RabbitMQ and MongoDB running in docker containers.
+Once you have it installed you will need to get RabbitMQ and MongoDB running in docker containers, as well as storage containers.

+forst create the following file path on your local machine

+C:\var\log\rook

+This path will be used to store the logs when the service is running.
+When the service runs in a docker container environment, this path will resolve to the persistant logging storage container.
-first download and install boot2docker, then launch it from the start menu icon.

-next initilise your boot2docker vm
+Now download and install boot2docker, then launch it from the start menu icon.
+Text initilise your boot2docker vm

 $ boot2docker init

-and start it up
+Run any export commands the output tells you to, then start the vm:

 $ boot2docker up

 It is important in most environments to start up the message bus first.
-It dosn't matter to much in dev as you will not be connecting to this container from another container.
-Instead we first need ensure we can connect to any containers we create.

-First get the ip address of your boot2docker VM
+But before we do that, we first need ensure we can connect to any containers we create.
+Get the ip address of your boot2docker VM

 $ boot2docker ip

-for this sample add the following enteries to your host file, replacing the IP with the IP address reported by the last command
+For this sample add the following enteries to your host file, replacing the IP with the IP address reported by the last command

-192.168.59.103	rook-rabbitmq
+192.168.59.103	rook-queue
 192.168.59.103	rook-sample-db

-next run the following comands to set up the boot2docker-vm
+Now run the following comands to set up the boot2docker-vm

 $ boot2docker ssh
 $ mkdir /var/queue